 Owners and breeders recommend feeding rodents to snakes.
 Most snakes eat lots of mice and rats in the wild.
-But if you want to offer a more varied diet, there are pet snake food alternatives.
+But if you want to offer a more varied diet, there are pet snake food alternatives available.

 What Do Pet Snakes Eat Other Than Rodents?

 Snakes are obligate carnivores.
 Your snake can’t survive on a vegetarian diet.
-Most pet snake species live on small rodents like shrews, mice, and rats.
+Most pet snakes live on small rodents like shrews, mice, and rats.

-Because your snake gets everything they need from a staple food, they don’t need anything else.
-You can feed them nothing but the staple for their whole life.
-The snake will still be happy.
+Because snakes get everything they need from a staple food, they don’t need anything else.
+You can feed them nothing but this one meal for their whole life and snakes will still be happy.

 Snack foods aren’t necessary.
 You’re free to feed them to your snake, but they don’t offer anything they don’t get from staples.
 Snakes don’t crave variety in the same way that humans do.

 Almost any snake can eat fish.
 It’s the favorite food of garter snakes and water snakes, and grass snakes will eat it too.
 Ball pythons and corn snakes might, but it depends on each snake.